 However, the idea of cashback is also not new.
 It is actively used by banks and retail chains.

 “Experts and participants of the VSK (temporary investigative commission) on economic security have long proposed to the Verkhovna Rada and the government to introduce cashback when purchasing excisable goods (tobacco, alcohol, fuel).
-This, as planned, should have contributed to the “detinization” of this area, stimulating people to buy legal goods and pay by card,” Oleg Getman, coordinator of the expert groups of the Economic Expert Platform, tells Apostrophe.
+This, as planned, should have contributed to the “detinization” of this area, encouraging people to buy legal goods and pay by card,” Oleg Getman, coordinator of expert groups of the Economic Expert Platform, tells Apostrophe.

 And although this idea was not accepted, it may have prompted the initiative to introduce a “national cashback”.
 At the same time, Getman did not rule out that the opportunity to receive cashback will encourage consumers, when choosing between goods of similar price and quality, to buy Ukrainian products.